-- (a) last longer than 30 working days and with more than 20 workers working simultaneously at any point in the projector or - (b) exceed 500 person
+- (a) last longer than 30 working days and with more than 20 workers working simultaneously at any point in the projector or - (b) exceed 500 person days of construction work.

 Where a project is notifiable the client must give notice in writing to the HSE as soon as practicable before the construction phase begins.